afpineda/OpenSourceSimWheelESP32/doc/firmware/ErrorMessages_en.md

 - *notify::begin() called with a null pointer implementor*

   A null pointer is not allowed in the array of implementors given to `notify::begin()`.

+- *Set feature report ID x: ignored.
+Size: y.*

+  May appear after a firmware update.
+  However, the origin of this error message is in your PC:
+  - BLE implementation: remove your device from the Bluetooth control panel, then pair again.
+  - USB implementation: remove your device from the device manager, then reboot your computer.